openguild-labs/open-hack-pop-api/README.md

-# open-hack-pop-api
+# Open Hack POP API
-Learn how to use POP Api to communicate with Substrate-based blockchain from ink! smart contract
+Learn how to use POP API to communicate with Substrate-based blockchain from ink! smart contract